 Anything with pockets that store item.
 We wrote a post about scrapbook organizing and found that there were lots of pockets to hold stuff so we decided that it would be best to label them instead of just adding the items into the pockets without any labeling.
 Check out the post here.

 Labeling items on garage shelves tell others where items go.
 If there are larger single items that are just placed on a shelf, it's important to label the front of the shelf, so people know not to use the place for other things.

 Home office or desk area:

 And lastly, keeping digital and physical files organized by labeling them like items will help everyone know where they are and how to use them.
 Making a map to show where items are for other family members helps everyone in case of an emergency.
 To make the map on paper, draw out the home office/desk area.
 Include all the drawers and filing cabinet drawers you have.
 Use arrows and label the different drawers and what are in them.
 To label, a digital filing system, copy a screenshot of the digital files hierarchy from your file manager and paste it into a document, then use arrows and write what is in each folder.
 Print it out and place it in a secure place for future use.

 Now that we talked about the things that need to be labeled in a well-organized family home, let's discuss the things that do not need labeling.

 Things you do not need to label:

 Clear bins where you can see the group of items inside.
-Christmas bins are a great example of this; if you use the clear bins, you can easily see what is in them, so you may not need to label the bin.
+Christmas bins are a great example; if you use clear bins, you can easily see what is in them, so you may not need to label the bin.